cartalyst/stripe/CONTRIBUTING.md

 And constructed with the following guidelines:

-* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* Breaking backward compatibility bumps the major and resets the minor and patch.
-* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* New additions without breaking backward compatibility bumps the minor and resets the patch.
-* Bug fixes and misc changes bumps the patch
+* Bug fixes and misc changes bumps the patch.

-## Coding Styles
+## Coding Standards

-Cartalyst follows the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) and [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) coding standards.

-## Cartalyst Contribution Guide

-This page contains guidelines for contributing to the Cartalyst packages.
-Please review these guidelines before submitting any pull requests to the package.

-### Which Branch?

-**ALL** bug fixes should be made to the branch which they belong.
-Bug fixes should never be sent to the `master` branch unless they fix features that exist only in the upcoming release.
+This package is compliant with the [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md), [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) and [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md).
+If you notice any compliance oversights, please send a patch via pull request.

-### Pull Requests
+## Pull Requests

 The pull request process differs for new features and bugs.

+Pull requests for bugs may be sent without creating any proposal issue.
+If you believe that you know of a solution for a bug that has been filed, please leave a comment detailing your proposed fix or create a pull request with the fix mentioning that issue id.

+### Proposal \ Feature Requests

-Before sending a pull request for a new feature, you should first create an issue with `[Proposal]` in the title.
-The proposal should describe the new feature, as well as implementation ideas.
+If you have a proposal or a feature request, you may create an issue with `[Proposal]` in the title.

+The proposal should also describe the new feature, as well as implementation ideas.
 The proposal will then be reviewed and either approved or denied.
 Once a proposal is approved, a pull request may be created implementing the new feature.

+### Which Branch?

+**ALL** bug fixes should be made to the branch which they belong to.
+Bug fixes should never be sent to the `master` branch unless they fix features that exist only in the upcoming release.

+If a bug is found on a `minor` version `1.1` and it exists on the `major` version `1.0`, the bug fix should be sent to the `1.0` branch which will be afterwards merged into the `1.1` branch.

-Pull requests which do not follow this guideline will be closed immediately.
+> **Note:** Pull requests which do not follow these guidelines will be closed without any further notice.

-Pull requests for bugs may be sent without creating any proposal issue.
-If you believe that you know of a solution for a bug that has been filed, please leave a comment detailing your proposed fix.

-### Feature Requests

-If you have an idea for a new feature you would like to see added to the package, you may create an issue with `[Request]` in the title.
-The feature request will then be reviewed by a core contributor.